{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning: Partial Vector Freezing

 \section{Partial Vector Freezing}

-In this section, we delineate the details of \sysname\ using the same notations as in Sec.~\ref{sec:preli}.
-We consider the scenario where the server $\mathcal{S}$ aggregates model updates with $m$ entries from the user set $\mathcal{U}=\{u_1,\ldots,u_n\}$.
-Similar to other schemes ~\cite{Bonawitz2017PracticalSA, aono2017privacy, Bell2020SecureSA, Li2022EfficientPF, xu2022non, stevens2022efficient, Liu2022EfficientDA, Wei2023LightweightFL, Hahn2023VerSAVS}, we define the elements of $\mathbf{x^{i(t)}}~(i\in [1,n])$ within $\mathbb{Z}_p$ for some large public prime $p$ and assume there is a secure communication channel between each user and the server.
-In this section, our emphasis lies in introducing the computation approach of \sysname, specifically considering a single-round aggregation process.
+\textbf{Scenario.} In the $t$-th round of FL, the user set $\mathcal{U}=\{u_1,\ldots,u_n \}$ conduct local model training and submit model updates $\{\bm{x}^{i(t)}\}_{i\in \mathcal{U}} = \{(x^{i(t)}_1;\ldots;x^{i(t)}_m)\}_{i\in \mathcal{U}}$ (\textit{Original Vectors}) to the server $\mathcal{S}$.
+There might be $\eta~(\le 30\%)$ users that drop out during the aggregation due to network instability or other reasons and $\mathcal{U}'$ is the surviving user set. $\mathcal{S}$ aggregates the model updates to compute $\sum_{i\in \mathcal{U}'} \bm{x}^{i(t)}$ and redistributes the result to all users (\textit{Plain Aggregation}).
+This iterative process continues until the completion of model training.
+SAPs can help obtain $\sum_{i\in \mathcal{U}'} \bm{x}^{i(t)}$ while ensuring the privacy of each individual $\bm{x}^{i(t)}$.
+Similar to other SAPs~\cite{Bonawitz2017PracticalSA, stevens2022efficient}, we define the elements of $\bm{x}^{i(t)}~(i\in [1,n])$ within $\mathbb{Z}_p$ for some large public prime $p$ and assume there is a secure communication channel between each user and $\mathcal{S}$.
+In this section, our emphasis lies in introducing the computation methodology of \sysname, specifically considering a single-round aggregation process with superscript ``$^{(t)}$'' omitted.
 To ensure multi-round privacy, employing a specialized user selection mechanism for each round is sufficient~\cite{Liu2023LongTermPA, so2023securing}.
+For the summary of notations, please refer to \cref{sec:notation}.

-\textbf{Threat model}: \sysname\ can guarantee the security of the honest parties' privacy under both semi-honest and active adversary settings.
+\textbf{Threat model}: Corrupt participants endeavor to infer the privacy of honest parties based on the messages they receive, i.e., the \textit{Semi-honest Model}, and can fabricate messages, i.e., the \textit{Active Adversary Model}.
+We assume malicious users do not exceed one-third of the total users, aligned with PracAgg~\cite{Bonawitz2017PracticalSA} and EffiAgg~\cite{Liu2022EfficientDA}.
 The lenient security assumptions of \sysname\ allow its easy integration with secure aggregation protocols.
-When integrating with a protocol, the security assumptions originally employed in the corresponding protocol are adopted.
+When integrating with a SAP, the security assumptions originally employed in the corresponding protocol are adopted and we assume the integrated SAP can \textbf{reliably ensure the privacy of inputs}.